 As noted above, SDIRAs are flexible in terms of what you can actually own.
 The primary benefit of this is to diversify into areas on which a conventional IRA or 401(k) would set limits.
 Precious metals, such as gold, silver, platinum, and palladium, fall into this category.

 Gold is a store of wealth, with a history of bearing inherent value.
-Where stocks, bonds, and other investments can fluctuate wildly in price over a lifetime, gold and other precious metals generally keep their value.
+Where some investments can fluctuate wildly in price over a lifetime, gold and other precious metals generally keep their value.
 Gold, for instance, has been a tool for wealth storage for thousands of years.
 It has outlasted every other currency or investment in history.

 Even without an increase, the persistence of gold is worthwhile.
 Precious metals like gold retain their value even when currency and markets crash.
 In fact, historically, their performance often moves in the opposite direction of the dollar when the latter is suffering.

 These reasons also make it a fantastic asset for retirement accounts.
 First, you certainly don’t want your savings to be made up of only assets that fluctuate with the tides of the market.
 And second, precious metals offer a yin and yang effect during periods of weakness.
 If economic disaster strikes again, especially in the years you begin taking deductions rather than making contributions, gold’s potential appreciation over paper assets might be a lifesaver.

 If security and diversification appeal to you, then a Gold SEP IRA might be the right choice for you.